1998 NCAA Division I women's basketball tournament

 The 1998 NCAA Division I women's basketball tournament began on March 13, 1998, and concluded on March 29, 1998, when Tennessee won the national title.
 The Final Four was held at Kemper Arena in Kansas City, Missouri, on March 27–29, 1998.
 Tennessee, Louisiana Tech, NC State, and Arkansas qualified for the Final Four.
 Tennessee and Louisiana Tech won their semi-final Final Four matchups and continued on to the championship.
 Tennessee defeated Louisiana Tech 93–75 to take their sixth title, and complete an undefeated season (39–0).

-For the first time in the men's or women's tournament, two teams, Tennessee and Liberty, entered the tournament unbeaten (this feat was replicated in 2014 by the women's teams from Connecticut and Notre Dame).
-In the Mideast Regional, the Lady Vols blew out Liberty 102–58.
+For the first time in the history of the women's tournament, and in the 64-team tournament era on both the men's and women's side, two teams – Tennessee and Liberty – entered the tournament unbeaten (this feat was replicated in 2014 by the women's teams from Connecticut and Notre Dame).
+In the opening round of the Mideast Regional, the top-seed Lady Vols blew out 16th-seeded Liberty 102–58.
 However, in the West Regional, the expected 1–16 blowout did not happen.
 In that matchup, Harvard defeated an injury-plagued #1 seed Stanford on its home court 71–67.
 This was the first time in the men's or women's tournament that a #16 seed had beaten a #1 seed, a feat that would not be repeated until 2018 in the men's tournament.
+No team seeded lower than 13 has won a round of 64 game in the women's tournament since.

-In addition, 9th-seeded Arkansas made the Final Four, the highest seed ever to do so in the women's tournament.
-The ninth-seeded Razorbacks remain the lowest seeded team to ever reach the Final Four in the women's tournament.
+In addition, the 9th-seeded Arkansas made the Final Four, becoming and remaining the lowest seeded team the lowest seeded team to ever reach the Final Four in the women's tournament.
 Only 10th-seeded Oregon in 2017, 10th-seeded Creighton in 2022 and 11th-seeded Gonzaga in 2011 have even reached an Elite Eight to be in position to break this record.
-In addition, Arkansas remains the only 9 seed to even reach the Elite Eight in the women's tournament.
+In addition, Arkansas remains the only 9-seed to even reach the Elite Eight in the women's tournament.
 This is the last time that two number 1 seeds failed to make the Sweet 16, a feat not repeated until 2023 tournament.
-This is the last time an Ivy League team upset a Pac-12 team in the top 4 seed, a feat not repeated until 2023 in the men's tournament.